 So the theory tells us not to include “near me” in page titles, metadata, or even force it in on-page content.
 However, the practice has shown us that, as long as you’re not sacrificing more relevant keywords, incorporating such terms does, in fact, help boost your ranking for local searches.

 Of course, this tactic needs to be supported by all the other standard practices, such as the ones mentioned above – utilizing Google My Business features and incorporating your address or even directions on the website.
 These are generally called location signals, and they carry a lot of weight when it comes to near me searches, in some instances even more weight the words “near me” themselves.

-Localized content is greatly important for SEO and optimizing a website to rank higher in “near me” search results is not just about including these exact words in your content.
+Localized content is greatly important for advanced SEO and optimizing a website to rank higher in “near me” search results is not just about including these exact words in your content.
 One of the most natural ways to achieve this is to create content that’s relevant to your business area and location.
 Not only does that help with local intent, but it’s also a great way of promotion.
 Localized content can take many forms, but usually includes the city name, the area or even the business location.

 Using geo-targeted keywords that specify your business location also help with ranking for local intent searches, as it enables users to find your business faster.
 What’s more, these keywords help better target your audience, which brings added SEO value.

 Google My Business – a big factor for near me optimization

 Over the years, Google has revised its algorithms several times in order to respond to the increasing demand for local results.
 By using machine learning and AI, the search engine is constantly trying to return better results for queries with local intent.
 One of the main strategies to stay atop of these changes is to leverage Google’s own tool for local optimization, Google My Business.